 In producing USMs, Examiners are advised to follow advice given in the Examiners' Report from the previous year, along with their own judgment.
-Examiners may use scaling to ensure that comparable performance in different papers leads to numerical marks that are consistent between papers, but they should avoid penalizing candidates who have performed well on papers that are perceived to have been easier than others.
+Examiners may use scaling to ensure that comparable performance in different papers leads to numerical marks that are consistent between papers.

 A quantitative description of the procedure, for each paper, for translating raw marks into USMs should be included in the Examiners' Report.

 Examiners will try to ensure that the rescaling is fair to all students.
-They should inspect a sample of scripts.
 They may perform an initial mechanical rescaling, but will then consider whether this obtains fair results.
 The suggested rescaling method is to use a piece-wise linear function, with up to four control points corresponding to (1) the top candidate, (2) a USM of 70, (3) a USM of 50, and (4) the bottom candidate.